• Products

 2. Have a Stop Loss in Place

-Although the BTST technique might provide appealing profits, traders should exercise caution when using it.
+Although the BTST technique might provide appealing profits, traders like you should exercise caution when using it.
 It is recommended to have a stop loss in place.
-You should establish a limit at which you will sell the share in order to prevent further losses in the event that the price of your stock drops the following day.
+You should establish a limit at which you will sell the share in order to prevent further losses if the price of your stock drops the following day.

 3. Investing Before a Major Event